 It is indisputable that larger incisions lead to longer scars and more potential for post-operative bruising, swelling, and pain.
 But larger incisions allow for better visualization and more “internal work”, often resulting in a better overall cosmetic outcome.

-Can a Mini Procedure Help Get Your Hired
+Can a Mini Tummy Tuck Help Get Your Hired

 Many American’s are out of work these days and are looking for jobs, many who are Baby Boomers in their 40’s and 50’s.
 Making a good first impression is always one of the most important aspects to starting an interview off right, but when did wrinkles count against you?
 Apparently NOW.